 Don’t believe me?
 How many players have been intentionally walked…with the bases loaded?

 It’s also just as silly to pretend Bonds didn’t magically evolve from a point guard’s physique to that of an NFL linebacker.
 The Bay Area Hulk’s head even appeared to change shape over the course of his career.

 But we can recognize both.
 And we should.
 It doesn't make sense to keep him out of the HOF and still count all of his statistics and games he played.
 If that were the case, then John Smoltz, Greg Maddux, Curt Schilling and the 446 other pitchers technically never served up home runs to Bonds.

 What Bonds did as a member of the San Francisco Giants was unfathomable.
-He joined the team as a 27-year-old two-time MVP and hit 586 home runs from that point on until his final season as a 42-year-old in 2007.
+He joined the team as a 27-year-old two-time MVP Award winner who hit 586 home runs from that point on until his last year as a 42-year-old in 2007.

 In 2001, he broke Mark McGwire's single-season home run record.
 No. 71 came against Los Angeles Dodgers pitcher Chan Ho Park on Oct.
 5. He finished with 73 homers and knocked in 137 RBIs while hitting .328.
 The behemoth outfielder crushed at least 40 long balls in eight seasons with San Francisco.